mattak/SceneListGenerator/README.md

 }
 ```

-The you can safely access to load unity scene.
+Then you can safely access to load unity scene.

 ```csharp
 SceneManager.LoadScene(SceneList.Preview);